 While most databases come up with their own list of subject headings, some use standardized systems.
-Our library catalogue, for example, uses the Library of Congress system.
-This means that the same subject headings in our Shared Catalogue would work in other university library catalogues that use LC.
+Our library, for example, uses the Library of Congress system.
+This means that the same subject headings in our system would work in other university library that use LC.
 PubMed, meanwhile, uses a system called MeSH (Medical Subject Headings) which can be found in a number of other medical databases as well, such as Medline.

 Subject headings can be quite powerful when used with Boolean operators – see a librarian, or refer to our article on Getting Relevant Results: Boolean operators and related strategies!

-A warning: if you’re searching for articles using Summon, you may see the limits of “Subject Terms” along the left of your results page.
+A warning: if you’re searching for articles using Omni, you may see the limits of “Subject” along the left of your results page.
 These may help to limit your search, but they are not standardized terms like the ones discussed above.
-Since Summon works like Google, with computers in charge of creating the list of resources, subject heading searches won’t work.
+Since Omni works like Google, with computers in charge of creating the list of resources, subject heading searches won’t work.